Sunday People

 The Sunday People is a British tabloid Sunday newspaper.
 It was founded as The People on 16 October 1881.

-At one point owned by Odhams Press, The People was acquired along with Odhams by the Mirror Group in 1961, along with the Daily Herald.
-It is now published by Reach plc, and shares a website with the Mirror papers.
+At one point owned by Odhams Press, The People was acquired along with Odhams by the Mirror Group in 1961, along with the Daily Herald, which eventually became The Sun.
+It switched from broadsheet to tabloid on September 22, 1974.

+The Sunday People is now published by Reach plc, and shares a website with the Mirror papers.
 In July 2011, when it benefited from the closure of the News of the World, it had an average Sunday circulation of 806,544.
 By December 2016 the circulation had shrunk to 239,364 and by August 2020 to 125,216.

+Notable events

+In March 1951 the Sunday People (then known as The People) published an article claiming that the British military had allowed Iban mercenaries to collect scalps from human corpses in the ongoing Malayan Emergency war.
+British colonial officials saw this article as a potential propaganda threat and drew plans to release a rebuttal in the Straits Times.
+The paper's claims would later be proven true following the British Malayan headhunting scandal.